by Lisa Zahran (in collaboration with Team AYEINA)

 Involve them in useful activities around the home and seek their opinions on important matters.
 It will help them feel responsible and independent.

-5: The Little Muslim (great for teaching basic Arabic to kids or even learning it yourself).
+4: The Little Muslim (great for teaching basic Arabic to kids or even learning it yourself – The channel has English/French versions as well).

 P.S.
 The American Academy of Pediatrics recommends that children should watch no more than two hours of TV per day after two years of age, and none before that age.